Instrumentation maintenance engineer often hears about process value mismatch from field transmitter display reading and control room DCS/PLC reading.

 I hope you also faced the readings mismatch between field & control room related problems.

-Lets share with us what was the problem you faced & how you solved it.
+Lets share with us what was the problem & how you solved it.

 Share via comments…